libretro/docs/docs/meta/core-template.md

 - // Add [Background] info for the core here, use google for background info

-The [Core name] core has been authored by
+The [Core name] core has been authored by:

 - [Author]